EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/tutorial_specdeepmap.rst

 * Use ** Device** GPU if available, otherwise CPU.

-* For **Prediction as Raster** define the output: EU_CROPMAP_2_prediction.tif in the SpecDeepMap_tutorial folder.
+* For **Prediction as Raster** define the output: EUCROPMAP_2_prediction.tif in the SpecDeepMap_tutorial folder.
-* For **IoU CSV** define output: EU_CROPMAP_2_score.csv in the SpecDeepMap_tutorial folder.
+* For **IoU CSV** define output: EUCROPMAP_2_score.csv in the SpecDeepMap_tutorial folder.
 * Run the algorithm.

-You can open the predicted Raster and CSV in the Enmap-box to inspect the prediction visually and the IoU score per class.
-Mean IoU is ~0,69-0.71 great!
+You can open the predicted Raster and CSV in the EnMAP-box to inspect the prediction visually and the IoU score per class.
+Mean IoU is ~0,68-0.71 great!

    .. figure::  img/6_Deep_learning_mapper_output.jpeg